liyin2015/python-coding-interview/README.md

 ## Table of Contents
 [Whole PDF](https://github.com/liyin2015/Algorithms-and-Coding-Interviews/blob/master/Preparing_for_the_real-world_software_engineering.pdf) (It is not complete yet, so let me the errors and give me advices)

+[Sample code](https://github.com/liyin2015/Algorithms-and-LeetCode/tree/master/Colab%20Codes/Colab%20Notebooks) used in each chapter of this part (only a small part right now).
 ### Part 1: Learning Data Structures, Algorithms and Python all at Once
 As the first part of the series, this part includes:
 1. Introduction
 2. Fundamental Algorithm Design and Analysis (divide and conquer, complexity analysis),
-3. [Data Structures](#data-structures)(connecting the dots of data structures and Python built-in data types/Modules),
+3. [Data Structures](#data-structures)(connecting the dots of data structures and Python built-in data types/Modules)
-4. Complete Search (searching on linear data structures, graphs, trees),
+4. [Complete Search](#complete-search)(searching on linear data structures, graphs, trees)
 5. Advanced Algorithm Design (Dynamic programming, greedy algorithms),
 6. Math and Bit Manipulation